Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 #### Q6.
 What will the following command print to the Terminal?
 `git remote -v`
-- [x] A list of remote repositories you are connected to
+- [x] A list of remote repositories and their URLs
 - [ ] The current git version you're running
 - [ ] An inline editor for modifying remote repositories
 - [ ] The last 5 git versions you've installed